BlBoyer/AboutUsMVC/README.md

 Home page
   -Login - allows a user to log-in.
-  -Lookup - allows a search to made on a user.
+  -Lookup - allows a search to be made on a the user database.
   -Manage profiles - allows an admin to moderate user content.
 User page
   -Displays user profile and content.